cancer insurance without health questions

 4. Exclusions: Which types or stages of cancer are not insured?

-5. Pre-contractual duty of disclosure: Obligation to answer all questions truthfully.
+5. Pre-contractual duty of disclosure: obligation to answer all questions truthfully.

-Conclusion: Choose a niche solution with care
+Conclusion: Choose a niche solution carefully

-A cancer insurance policy that comes entirely without health questions is hardly found.
-Offers with simplified health declarations can be an option for a small group of individuals to receive initial financial assistance following a cancer diagnosis, especially when other insurances are difficult to access.
-However, coverage amounts are often limited and protection is restricted to cancer.
-Carefully examining the contract conditions, especially waiting periods and exclusions, is essential.
-On average, almost every second German develops cancer in their lifetime, which emphasizes the importance of good coverage.
-Weigh the advantages and disadvantages carefully, and consider more comprehensive alternatives like dread disease or occupational disability insurance.
-Personal advice helps to find the right coverage for your situation.
+Insurance for cancer that completely avoids health questions is hard to find.
+Offers with simplified health declarations may be an option for a small group of people to obtain initial financial support in the event of a cancer diagnosis, especially if other insurance is difficult to access.
+However, the sums insured are often limited and the cover is restricted to cancer.
+A careful review of the policy terms and conditions, especially the waiting periods and exclusions, is essential.
+On average, almost one in two Germans will develop cancer during the course of their lives, which underlines the importance of good protection.
+Weigh up the advantages and disadvantages carefully and consider more comprehensive alternatives such as critical illness or income protection insurance.
+Individual advice helps you find the right cover for your situation.

-Request individual risk analysis now: Have your insurance situation reviewed free of charge and receive concrete optimization suggestions.
+Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive concrete suggestions for optimisation.

 FAQ